burzum/cakephp-user-tools/Docs/Home.md

 Home
 ====

-This plugin works very similar like the CakeDC users plugin and is a derivative work but instead of providing a full stack that is more or less hard to change and extend this plugin just provides you the building blocks for everything around users.
+This plugin works very similar like the CakeDC users plugin and is a derivative work but instead of providing a full stack that is more or less hard to change and extend, this plugin just provides you the building blocks for everything around users.

 Requirements
 ------------